HanCreation/ScratchNN_DigitMNIST/README.md

  - np.exp ; (tensor variable).exp()
  - np.dot ; using @ syntax to do matrix mul
  - np.sum ; (tensor var).sum()
+ - np.argmax ; torch.argmax

  Add on notes:
- - Torch has integrated one hot encoding func
+ - Torch has integrated one hot encoding function (torch.nn.Functional.one_hot)
  - Shuffling tensor is not straight forward like using np.shuffle
+ - Always check the shape of the tensor

 ---
 Coded and Created by Han Summer 2024